scottlaird/ups-shutdown-for-andino/README.md

 inside of Raspian, so that you can talk to their Arduino on `/dev/ttyAMA0`.

-Once that is complete, compile `ups-shutdown-for-andino` via `go build ups-shutdown-for-andino` and install it in `/sbin`, and then copy `ups-shutdown-for-andino.service` to `/etc/systemd/system/`.
+Once that is complete, compile `ups-shutdown-for-andino` by running `go build` and install it in `/sbin`.
+For systems that use `systemd` (like Raspian and Ubuntu), copy `ups-shutdown-for-andino.service` to `/etc/systemd/system/`.
 Run `systemctl enable ups-shutdown-for-andino` to enable to start on reboot, and `systemctl start ups-shutdown-for-andino` to start it immediately.

+### Disclaimer

 Disclaimer: This is not an officially supported Google product.